ESWolfson89/Int64-Parametric-Plotter/README.md

    As of now, there is no "0x" ("10" is 16).
 3) The space to the right in the screenshot was intended to have control widgets for scaling, etc...
 4) There is no axis indicator on the entry fields.
-The top is y and the bottom is x.
+The top is x and the bottom is y.
+5) Overflow check needs to be added

 How to use:

+Type parametric equation in fields using "t" as parameter (see screenshots for example).

+Supported:
+binary C operators:
++ - * / % << >> & | ^
+unary C operators:
+- ~ (limitation: there cannot be consecutive unary tokens)

 ---